 Ethics Statement and Conflict of Interest Disclosures

-Human subjects: Consent was obtained by all participants in this study.
+Human subjects: Consent was obtained or waived by all participants in this study.
 Conflicts of interest: In compliance with the ICMJE uniform disclosure form, all authors declare the following: Payment/services info: All authors have declared that no financial support was received from any organization for the submitted work.
 Financial relationships: All authors have declared that they have no financial relationships at present or within the previous three years with any organizations that might have an interest in the submitted work.
 Other relationships: All authors have declared that there are no other relationships or activities that could appear to have influenced the submitted work.

 Cite this article as:

 Elkhouly A, Kaplan A C (July 03, 2020) Noteworthy Neurological Manifestations Associated With COVID-19 Infection.
 Cureus 12(7): e8992. doi:10.7759/cureus.8992

 Peer review began: June 28, 2020